Mega Man Battle Network: Characters

+Main

 Lan Hikari and MegaMan.EXE

-Lan Hikari (光 熱斗, Hikari Netto), is the main human protagonist of the series.
-He is a fifth-grade student who has a strong bond with his NetNavi, fellow protagonist MegaMan.EXE (ロックマン.EXE, Rokkuman.Eguze).
+Lan Hikari (光 熱斗, Hikari Netto), is the main human protagonist of the Battle Network series.
+He is a fifth-grade student who has a strong bond with his fellow NetNavi, the titular character and main protagonist MegaMan.EXE (ロックマン.EXE, Rokkuman.Eguze).
 Lan is the son of Yuichiro Hikari and Haruka Hikari and the grandson of Tadashi Hikari.
-He is voiced by multiple people, including Alex Doduk and Brad Swaile, while MegaMan.EXE is voiced by Andrew Francis.

 Lan is a carefree boy who seeks adventure and fun and can be rash at times, but is also quick to notice small details and think calmly during situations.
 He frequently NetBattles, and is known to be dense about things unrelated to the Net.
-Despite his seemingly carefree attitude, Lan is always quick to do the right thing.
+Despite his seemingly care-free attitude, Lan is always quick to do the right thing.
 He is talented on inline skates and commonly decorates his room with soccer-related things.

+Lan is voiced by Alex Doduk in earlier parts of the anime's English dub and by Brad Swaile in later parts of the anime's English dub.

+MegaMan.EXE is voiced by Andrew Francis in the English dub.

 Mayl Sakurai and Roll.EXE

 Mayl Sakurai (桜井 メイル, Sakurai Meiru), known as Maylu Sakurai in the English anime and manga, Lan's classmate and close friend and the operator of Roll.EXE (ロール, Rōru).
 They are next-door neighbors and often seen as a couple, though Lan is clueless towards her affections.

+In Mega Man Battle Network 5, it is revealed in a Visionburst 11 years in the past that Mayl's father is Netopian, making her at least half Netopian.

 Mega Man Battle Network 6's post-credits scene reveals that Lan and Mayl eventually married and had a child they named "Patch" ("Raito").
 Mayl, being the more mature and intelligent of the two, often beats some sense into Lan when he gets himself into trouble.
-In Mega Man Battle Network 5, it is revealed in a Visionburst 11 years in the past that Mayl's father is Netopian, making her at least half Netopian.

-She is voiced by Brittney Wilson in the English anime and by Kaori Mizuhashi in the Japanese anime.
-Roll.EXE is voiced by Lenore Zann and Sharon Alexander in the English anime and by Masako Jō in the Japanese anime.
+She is voiced by Kaori Mizuhashi in the original Japanese version and by Brittney Wilson in the English dub.

+Roll.EXE is voiced by Masako Jō in Japanese and by Lenore Zann in the English dub of MegaMan NT Warrior.

 Dex Oyama and GutsMan.EXE

 Dex Oyama (大山 デカオ, Ōyama Dekao), known as Dex Ogreon in the English anime and manga, is Lan's classmate and friend and the operator of GutsMan.EXE (ガッツマン, Gattsuman), who is often portrayed as a bully with a soft spot.
 He has a younger brother named Chisao, who is seen infrequently in Battle Network, and a recurring character in the anime.
 In the anime, Dex later gives up NetBattling to focus on his new career as a curry chef.

+Dex is voiced by Numata Yuusuke in the original Japanese version and by Tony Sampson in the English dub.

+GutsMan.EXE is voiced by Yoshimitsu Shimoyama in the original Japanese version and by Scott McNeil in the English dub.